-As a participant in the 401(k) Retirement Plan, you can determine not only how much to save, but also how that money is invested.
+As a participant in the 401(k) Savings Plan, you can determine not only how much to save, but also how that money is invested.
 All contributions made to your account will be credited with investment gains and losses based on the performance of the investment funds you select.

-With the 401(k) Retirement Plan, you have the advantage of tax-deferred investment growth on your before-tax contributions (including rollovers), after-tax contributions and any employer contributions.
+With the 401(k) Savings Plan, you have the advantage of tax-deferred investment growth on your before-tax contributions (including rollovers) and your after-tax contributions.
 You'll pay no taxes on the value of any investment gains posted to your accounts as long as this money remains in your accounts.